Strategies and skills of Jeopardy! champions: Wagering strategies

 Most contestants have played in a manner that prioritized winning the game and returning to play again, rather than maximizing the dollar value of their winnings.
 Arthur Chu and Keith Williams used this strategy.
 Chu used game theory to guide his betting: "Chu's goal wasn't to win the most money per day.
 Rather, he used game theory to give himself the highest probability of being able to return to the show the next day to play again."
 Alex Jacob and James Holzhauer, both of whom came from gambling backgrounds, were outliers: both made extremely aggressive Daily Double wagers (and to lesser extent on Final Jeopardy! wagers) that risked a game loss, but offered huge monetary gains if successful.
-Jennings credited the adoption of the high-risk strategy for his victory over Holzhauer & Rutter in The Greatest of All Time.
+Jennings credited the adoption of the high-risk strategy for his victory over Holzhauer and Rutter in The Greatest of All Time.

 Many general and specific betting strategies have been described by fans who study the game and discover how contestants use them.

 Various researchers have studied Final Jeopardy! wagering strategies.
 If the leader's score is more than twice the second place contestant's score (a situation known as a "runaway game"), the leader can guarantee victory by making a sufficiently small wager.
 Otherwise, according to Jeopardy!
 College Champion Keith Williams, the leader usually wagers in a way that they will end up with a dollar more than twice the second place contestant's score, guaranteeing a win with a correct response.
 Writing about Jeopardy! wagering in the 1990s, Gilbert and Hatcher said that "most players wager aggressively".
+A particularly high-risk situation occurs when two contestants are tied for the lead going into Final Jeopardy!
+In order to have a chance at victory without relying on the other tied contestant's response being incorrect, both must wager their entire score and hope for a tiebreaker clue if both are correct; if both do so and are wrong, the contestant in third place (no matter how distant) can ensure victory by wagering anything less than their score.